Welcome to the University of Memphis! Whether you are transferring as a freshman,

 5. Get to Know your Faculty

-a class!
+in a class!
 If you need feedback from a faculty member about how you are doing, visit

 them during their office hours or make an appointment to talk with them.
-You may also
+You may

-more about a specific class.
+find out more about a specific class.

 If you are interested in participating in research check out the Undergraduate Research

 Database at www.memphis.edu/honors/researchdatabase.php or inquire in your academic department.

 6. Participate in Career and Major Selection and Counseling